 Past TED speakers have included Bill Gates, Jane Goodall, Al Gore, Bono, author Elizabeth Gilbert and Sir Richard Branson, among scores of others.
-Just like TED event speakers, TEDxBigSky presenters will have up to 18 minutes to deliver their talk to the audience.
+TEDxBigSky presenters will have up to 12 minutes to deliver their talk to the audience.

 In an effort to reflect the spirit of TED’s objective to share “ideas worth spreading,” the organization in 2009 created TEDx, events that allow independent organizers to put on TED-like talks in their respective communities around the world.